wireapp/wire-server/docs/reference/team/legalhold.md

 whitelisted cannot be assigned LH devices (pull request #1502), and they are blocked or removed from conversations that are exposed to LH devices (TODO: name the PRs where this happens).

+### Implementation status and future work

+The notion of consent is introduced to make it explicit, ie. users would have UI components to grant consent themselves, and there would be clear feedback in situations where communication is blocked for lack of consent, so that these situations can be resolved offline.

+Whitelisting and implicit consent is a short cut.
+The server side already implements granting explicit consent, but until the UI is ready, site operators have the option of allowing LH to function on a fixed set of teams.